Caso Avícola Villalobos

 DownloadPDF

 The order directs that Villamorey be notified of the payment mandate and warns that the defendant must appear within two days of notification to pay or identify assets for payment.
-Failure to declare assets will be sanctioned as contempt of court, and false declarations will trigger criminal liability with referral to the Public Ministry.
+Failure to declare assets is sanctioned as contempt of court (desacato), and false declarations trigger criminal liability with referral of the proceedings to the Public Ministry.

 Ruling